otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

+To begin an offline conversation, a prekey is retrieved from a prekey server.
+A non-interactive auth message is created using material in the prekey and the plaintext that the user wishes to send.

+TODO: include what happens when two people send ZDH2 at the same time
 TODO: Improve this, but a rough description of how it works is:
 1. You ask for a pre-key using a protocol to be defined in another spec.
 2. You send the last ZDH message + an encrypted data message.
 3. You keep ratcheting at the chain-key level to send additional messages.